Crisis response — community gardeners a cadre to scale-up urban food production

 There are other potential causes of food shortage:

 - Australia’s drought, that in 2007-2008 threatened food supply in the country’s food bowl — the Murray-Darling Basin — the source of much of our food in the cities and which was responsible for the loss of much of Australia’s irrigated rice industry; drought is part of the Australian climate and could be exacerbated by climate change; future severe drought is a certainty even without climate change

 - disruption to national food transportation

-- widespread, international, outbreak of a severe plant disease in one or more of the handful of grain crops that form the basis of the global food supply
+- a widespread, international, outbreak of a severe plant disease in one or more of the handful of grain crops that form the basis of the global food supply

 - international conflict that could threaten international trade in food and its importation.

 The vulnerability of food transportation